lpsantil/ocp-shellinabox/README.md

 * The GOOD: `ocp-siab` has `ansible, vim, nano, git, screen, tmux, bash-completion, oc client` installed
 * Users only need a browser to access basic tools (`ZERO LOCAL MACHINE INSTALL`!)
 * Has syntax highlighting installed for `nano` and `vim`
+* Default user has completely unprivileged
 * Easy to access.
-Default user creds are `developer/developer`
+Default user creds are `developer/developer`.
 * The `developer` password can be reset by using a secret
 * Runs on the OpenShift cluster (consolidation of resource usage)
 * You can run an instance in one more project namespaces, and `ZERO LOCAL MACHINE INSTALL`